pgerman1/honeywell_pressure_rpi/readme.md

 # Honeywell ABPD Pressure Transducer Driver

 ## Overview
 This Repository Contains a pressure transducer driver for the Honeywell ABPDLNN100MG2A3 Pressure Sensor communicating over an I2C Bus on the raspberry pi.
 Driver is setup to initialize the I2C Bus and read data from an installed and powered sensor.
-The Sensor used for the development driver is a 100 mBAr range sensor
+The Sensor used for the development driver is a 100 mBar range sensor

 Similar I2C Pressure Sensor models could be used with this driver with minor modifications to the Member functions of this class.